 How the Church can help victims heal

-I left a comment at Chris Moles’s blog and I wanted to share the thought with you:
+I left a comment at Chris Moles’ blog [Internet Archive link] and I wanted to share the thought with you:

 Chris said, “When she is willing and able to walk through her pain in community, surround her with loving sisters who will comfort, pray for her, and hold her accountable to the process.”